+Blades did not want to say whether ents' group wants Smith out because he or because he carries the AIDS virus.

 or because he carries the AIDS virus.

-"We'd be fools to deny that both the ters aren't important for some people we group," he said.
-"Those are still issue they probably always will be for folks."
-Blades added that medical evidence the AIDS virus is virtually impossible tract under normal classroom condition changed the views of local residents.
+"We'd be fools to deny that both the ters aren't important for some people w group," he said.
+"Those are still isso they probably always will be for folks."
+Blades added that medical evidence the AIDS virus is virtually impossible tract under normal classroom condition chapmed the views af local residents.

 changed the views of local residents.
-"We've had four years now (since Si parture) to think about the AIDS issue, ical authorities have brought out some tion and so on, and yet the people are j omophobia at heart of issue-Sn Decision whether to rehire Cape Sable Island teacher expected by M
+"We've had four years now (since Sr parture) to think about the AIDS issue, ical authorities have brought out some tion and so on, and yet the people are j amonf as they were in 1987." he said.

+omophobia at heart of issue-Sn Decision whether to rehire Cape Sable Island teacher expected by M

-By Rob Gorham YARMOUTH BUREAU YARMOUTH
+MAR30 By Rob Gorham 1991 YARMOUTH BUREAU YARMOUTH

-Eric Smith, the former Cape Sable Island school teacher pulled from the classroom in 1987 for carrying the AIDS virus, says it's now opponents of gay people who are most arraid of him returning to his says board chairman Margaret Stoddard
+Eric Smith, the former Cape Sable Island school teacher pulled from the classroom in 1987 for carrying the AIDS virus, says it's now opponents of gay people who are most arraid of him returning to his old job.

 "I guess now, as opposed to 1987, the issue is one of homophobia.
-They (parents) can tringgine a gay teacher being a proper role model."
-Mr. Smith said Friday in a telephone integration. in a telephone interview from Halifax.
+They (parents) can't imagine a gay teacher being a proper role model."
+Mr. Smith said Friday in a telahore internet in a telephone interview Friday from Halifax.

-Mr. Smith, 33, hes, written to the Spelpure District School Board, restessing the board reopen his teaching openion.
-Mr. Smith has been on loan to the perturnent of Education the past four years, but his contract runs teaching position back.
-The board has received Mr. Smith's letter and will have to make a decision before May 31, says board chairman Margaret
+Mr. Smith, 33, hear written to the Shelpurne District 660001 open his teaching Opsilon.
+Mr. Smith has been on loar to the pe-partment of Education the past four years, but his contract runs teaching position back.
+The board has received Mr. Smith's letter and will have to make a decision before May 31, says board chairman Marguret says board chairman Margaret Stoddard